shini4i/argo-watcher/docs/guides/oidc.md

 ## Privileged groups

-Members of `OIDC_PRIVILEGED_GROUPS` get two things: the **Rollback to this version** button on a task page, which is hidden from everyone else, and the [deployment lock](deployment-lock.md) switch, which others see disabled.
+Members of `OIDC_PRIVILEGED_GROUPS` get three things: the **Rollback to this version** button on a task page, which is hidden from everyone else, the [deployment lock](deployment-lock.md) switch, which others see disabled, and a crown on their account card in the side panel.
 Restricting rollback per application is not implemented yet.